 A few times, Le Pacific / Nouvata* was the cheapest option for our first night, with a 24-hour reception.
 Flights from Brisbane arrive late at night, so by the time we arrive in Noumea (the international airport is 45 minutes away), we only have a few hours of sleep left.
 And we don’t want to pay a premium price for a lovely hotel when we arrive late and we’re leaving early the next day.
 The room at the Nouvata looks old, but it’s not a bad place to pick if you’re on a budget and can get a good deal for the night.
 However, it can be too noisy if you’re a light sleeper – we could hear our neighbour snore!
 In the end, it’s a bit pricey for what it is, but it’s often how New Caledonia is in terms of hospitality services.

-When my family got reunited, we booked a nice 3-bedroom apartment at the Hilton La Promenade in Anse Vata*.
-It was cheaper than booking three separate rooms elsewhere!
-And we had a kitchen, a living room and a balcony with sea views.
-We loved it.
+When I travelled to New Caledonia with my family, we found the Hilton La Promenade in Anse Vata* was a more luxurious option with a 3-bedroom apartment that is often cheaper than booking three separate rooms elsewhere.
+We had a kitchen, a living room and a balcony with sea views.

 Near the Hilton, the Ramada* was also a nice hotel with sea views, although it wasn’t as good as the Hilton.
 Even with a good deal, it was expensive for a couple, but we got lucky to be upgraded to a bigger apartment.
 There is a 360-restaurant at the top with great views of Noumea and the lagoon.